Board of Directors

 George Spencer Arnould, MS, CMD

-Spencer is Chief of Dosimetry at University Hospitals.
+Spencer serves as Medical Dosimetry Program Director at Mount Sinai Health System and is a Clinical Assistant Professor at Stony Brook University.
 In 2014, he was awarded a Master’s degree in Dosimetry at the University of Wisconsin LaCrosse and subsequently earned his CMD in 2015.
 To continue his professional growth, Spencer joined the AAMD Journal staff as Associate Editor.

 Spencer sees his role on the board as an opportunity to continue to learn, grow, and give back to the medical dosimetry profession.